brimdata/super/book/src/super-sql/functions/math/log.md

 ### Description

-The `log` function returns the natural logarithm of its argument `val`, which must be numeric.
+The `log` function returns the natural logarithm of its argument `val`, which takes a [numeric](../../types/numbers.md) type.
 The return value is a float64 or an error.
+Negative values result in an error.

 ### Examples